 - She walked like an old lady. (phrase)

 - She walked as if she were heading to the gallows. (clause)

 In these examples, "like an old lady" does not contain a subject and a verb, and is, therefore, an adverb phrase.
 However, "as if she were heading to the gallows" does contain a subject (she) and a verb (were heading), making it an adverb clause.

 Types of Clauses

-- Because he has a college degree, he was given a great job.
+- Because he has a college degree, he got a great job.

 - When the storm started, she was at the store.

-- Bob wore the coat that I gave him.
+- Bob wore a coat that I gave him.